vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </div>

 Compared to the type `any` query which fully ranked 24,053 documents, we now only rank 3,679 documents.
-Also notice that the f aster search returns the same document at the first position.
+Also notice that the faster search returns the same document at the first position.

 Conceptually a search query is about finding the documents that match the query, then score the documents using a ranking model.